 Place a piece of dough as large as a marble in a small hot, well-greased waffle or wafer iron.
 Press two sides of iron together, which flattens out cake, and hold by a long handle over fire, turning it over occasionally until cakes are baked.
 The cake, when baked, is a delicious, thin, rich wafer, about the size of half a common soda cracker.

 I have never eaten these Christmas cakes at any place excepting at Aunt Sarah's.
 The wafer iron she possessed was brought by her Grandmother from Germany.
 The waffle or wafer irons might be obtained in this country.

 Mom's Recipe Scrapbooks (c.
 1920s)

-This German Christmas recipe for baked apple dessert is most popular around Christmas time, but it's also served and enjoyed throughout the winter season as a delicious comfort food when the weather is cool.
+This German Christmas recipe makes a baked apple dessert that's most popular around Christmas time, but it's also served and enjoyed throughout the winter season as a delicious comfort food when the weather is cool.
 It's the perfect dessert to enjoy while warm and cozy in front of the fireplace after a busy day.

 For the filling:

 2 tablespoons brown sugar